-With a focus on West Africa, we work with local authors and academics on new non-fiction titles that are well-produced and made available at affordable prices.
+With a focus on West Africa, we work with local authors and academics on new non-fiction titles.
+Our mission is to create well-designed books at affordable prices.

 Learning How to Play to Win was professor Nana Araba Apt’s very personal contribution to the 50th anniversary of Ghana’s Independence.
 Mot Juste published this title with book launches in Ghana, the UK and the Netherlands.

 African Dance in Ghana is the latest title that looks at the life and work of Francis Nii-Yartey, choreographer, dancer and academic.
 It tells the story of the development of traditional dance in West Africa and how it influenced contemporary productions.
 It was a real delight to learn about the dance culture in Ghana, post-independence.